OpenTasmania/oj-server/plugins/Public/OpenJourneyServer_OpenStreetMap/README.md

 ## Configuration

-The plugin integrates with the existing OpenJourney configuration system:
+The plugin uses the following configuration parameters:

 ```yaml
 openstreetmap: